Cool things to do in 4 fun days in San Francisco

 - December despite the time when it rains most, is full of Christmas festivities, carollers and people out and about with the Christmas Spirit.

-5 Essential Items to prepare for your trip to San Francisco
+5 Essential Items to prepare for your 4 days in San Francisco

 - A Good Camera: There will be plenty of great photo moments around San Francisco so bring along a good camera.
 I highly recommend the Sony A6000.
 It’s light, compact and takes amazing photos!